soswow/my-presentations/resume.md

 ### 04/2010 - 11/2010 — Python Web Developer (remote) @ [Matvil Corporation](http://matvil.com/)

 **Position 1:**
-Full text search engine configuration (Python + Solr)
+Full-text search engine configuration (Python + Solr)

-Development of a back-end (Python + Django) and front-end (for the search functionality on etvnet.com) Configuration of a full text search engine ([Solr](http://lucene.apache.org/solr/)) for an existed database
+Development of a backend (Python + Django) and front-end (for the search functionality on etvnet.com) Configuration of a full-text search engine ([Solr](http://lucene.apache.org/solr/)) for an existed database

 **Position 2:**
 Django development + integration with third party’s e-book content provider.

 * Development of the new E-books catalogue site (From top to the bottom)
-* Development of the batch process for integration with a E-book provider via REST API  (Python).
+* Development of the batch process for integration with an E-book provider via REST API  (Python).

 **Experience gained:**
-Development with Django framework, Full text search engine configuration, Git, Working remotely
+Development with Django framework, Full-text search engine configuration, Git, Working remotely

 ### 04/2009 - 05/2010 - Front-end Java Web Developer @ [AS Tallink Group IT](https://booking.tallink.com)